 1. He has an inflated self-image

 A narcissistic father could be self-centered and superficial.
-He might have a superior image of himself and treat people around him merely as tools.
+His self-centeredness and self-obsessed nature make him develop a superior image of himself and treat people around him merely as tools.

 2. He dreams of having power and control

 Does he like to assert absolute authority over his children?
-That’s because he likes to keep an eye on their every little move and want them to do things the way he wants, even if that causes discomfort.
+That’s because he is controlling, demanding and likes to keep an eye on their every little move.
+He pressurizes children to do things how he wants, even if that causes discomfort.

 3. He loves to show others how special he is

 He enjoys showing off all the supposed superior dispositions he beholds.
-A father with narcissistic tendencies brags about his accomplishments and goes out of the way to flatter himself.
+A father with narcissistic tendencies displays a self-aggrandizing attitude, brags about his accomplishments, and goes out of the way to flatter himself.

 4. He doesn’t take constructive criticism